Miro Steržaj: Biography

 He was born in Rakek, Municipality of Cerknica, but moved to Ljutomer when he was 17 years old.

-From 1950 to 1962 he played for KK Ljutomer, where he won his first Slovenian championship in 1960.
+From 1950 to 1962 he played for KK Ljutomer, where he won his first individual Slovenian championship in 1960.
 In 1962 he moved to KK Branik in Maribor.
 In 1964 he became absolute European champion, winning in the individual, doubles and team events, while setting a new world record.
-In 1968 he became World champion in the individual category, adding to what would eventually become 4 World championship titles (3 with team in 1957, 1959 and 1976).
+In 1968 he became World champion with another world record in the individual category, adding to what would eventually become 4 World championship titles (3 with team in 1957, 1959 and 1976).
 He came second in doubles in 1968 (with Jože Turk), 1974 and 1976 (with Nikola Dragaš).
 He was part of the Yugoslav national team for 30 years, becoming their most capped player with 134 caps, which is a record for Slovenian players that stands until today.
-He won a record 7 individual national Yugoslavian titles (tied with Nikola Dragaš), a record 13 individual national Slovenian titles and a record 10 Slovenian national doubles titles.
+He won a record 7 individual national Yugoslavian titles (tied with Nikola Dragaš), a record 13 individual national Slovenian titles and a record 10 Slovenian national doubles titles, making him the statistically best Slovene nine-pin bowler of all time.

 In 1955 he began to work at Mlekopromet, a cheese producing dairy in Ljutomer.
 He was sales manager for 12 years, after which he was appointed director.
 In 1993 he retired from his post.
 After his retirement he became secretary of the Economic association of milk production (GIZ mlekarstva).
 In 2003 he retired from the association and work completely.
-For his success in buisiness, he received the award of Chamber of Commerce and Industry of Slovenia in 1981.
+For his success in business, he received the award of Chamber of Commerce and Industry of Slovenia in 1981.

-He served three terms as vice-mayor, and from 1988 to 1992 he was mayor of Ljutomer.
-He was part of the 1st Slovenian National Council.
+He served three terms as vice-mayor, and from 1988 to 1992 as mayor of Ljutomer.
+He served as a member of the 1st Slovenian National Council.

 He was named honorary citizen of Ljutomer in 2003.
 He received the Bloudek award for his sport achievements in 1968.
 Despite never being named Slovenian Sportsman of the Year outright, he got honoured as Slovenian Sportsman of the decade 1968–1978, awarded for the decade following the first Sportsman of the Year award ceremony.
 In 2012 he was inducted into the Slovenian Athletes Hall of Fame.

+He died in November 2020, aged 87, from COVID-19 and thrombosis during the COVID-19 pandemic in Slovenia.